By Preet Majithia

 November 5, 2024

-The qualifying standards for Tokyo were published shortly before the Olympics, to ensure that performances in Paris could count in order to qualify for Tokyo.
+The qualifying standards for Tokyo were published shortly before the Paris Olympics, to ensure that performances there could count for 2025 Worlds qualification.
 Check out the full details of the actual standards here.

 One thing to remember from the original announcement is the qualifying windows: